Join the RLA and get free, unlimited access to all documents

 The RLA Combined Property Inventory, Condition Schedule & Safety Checklist

-Each version comprises of two sections, Structural Condition & Fittings and Furniture & Contents making it easy to split the inventory if your premises are not furnished.
+We have prepared a combined Inventory, Schedule of Condition and safety checklist for properties with up to four bedrooms.
+This comprises of two sections: Structural Condition & Fittings and Furniture & Contents; making it easy to split the inventory if your premises are not furnished.

 Login to view this Documents.